gradle/gradle/design-docs/jdk9-support.md

 In the following scenarios, we describe how Gradle version 2.12 behaves running with this jdk.

-## Scenario 1: Simple Gralde Build
+## Scenario 1: Simple Gradle Build

 In this scenario, we have the following `build.gradle` file: